-The National Institute for Health and Clinical Excellence (NICE) looked at cryotherapy for advanced lung cancer.
+The National Institute for Health and Care Excellence (NICE) assessed cryotherapy for advanced lung cancer.
 They found that it helped to relieve symptoms in more than 8 out of 10 people treated.

-NICE say that it is important for you to know all the risks before you agree to the treatment, as well as any other treatment options open to you.
-And NICE have asked doctors to continue to monitor the results of cryotherapy for lung cancer.
+NICE say that it is important for you to know all the risks before you agree to the treatment.
+They say that your doctor should also tell you about any other treatment options open to you.
+And NICE has asked doctors to continue to monitor the results of cryotherapy for lung cancer.